 For a relatively small program, UMaine has a number of notable achievements and awards.
-A summary of these was compiled in January of 2018 for the UMaine Development Office to use in soliciting financial support for the program (Appendix E).
+A summary of these was previously compiled for the UMaine Development Office and has been updated (Appendix E).
 A chronological list of notable achievements is presented in Appendix F.